Having trouble naming your photography business? Let us help!

 - Maybe think of alternatives, like using your middle name or potentially shorting it to avoid confusion.
 A confusing last name can potentially cause people to miswrite it when searching for you online…and we don’t want that!

-- If you’re name could be slightly confusing, make sure to address it on your website.
+- If your name could be slightly confusing, make sure to address it on your website.
 In you’re “about me” section, help people out by showing what your name rhymes with, or the phonetic way to say it!
 This could potentially help transition into an explanation of your cultural background or where your name originates.

 - Get ready to hear people mispronounce it!

 When it comes to creating a logo for your business, you can make one yourself, or hire a graphic artist to make one for you.
 Websites like Fiverr, UpWork, and 99Design can put you in touch with the talent for hire at reasonable prices.
 However, if you want to create your own logo, the following suggestions can help you get started.

 For more on photography logos, check out this in-depth article.

 How do you put your name on your photos, known as a “watermark?”